outofcoffee/imposter/docs/stores.md

 Imposter allows you to store data for use later.
 Benefits:

-- use data from one request in a later request
+- use data from a request in a current or future response
-- your tests can verify what was sent to a mock by your application
+- store the data sent to a mock for later retrieval/verification
-- set up/seed test data before a mock is used
+- set up or seed test data before a mock is used
+- [capture](./data_capture.md) data (headers, body etc.) for use by a script

 ## Summary